Rishibiz/Ex.No.3/Ex.No.3.md

 natasha, and sarah.
 The useradd command is used to create new user accounts.
 The -G admin op on adds the new user to the admin group that was previously created.

-3. Se ng a restricted shell for a user
+3. Seeing a restricted shell for a user
 The line [root@serverb ~]# useradd -s /sbin/nologin sarah creates a new user account named sarah.
 However, the -s /sbin/nologin op on specifies that the user's shell is set to /sbin/nologin.
 This is a special shell that restricts the user from logging